Literature: Because of Winn-Dixie

 - Tomboy and Girly Girl: There are hints of this between Opal, the tomboy, and Amanda, who generally wears skirts and elaborately styles her hair, and is never seen playing sports.

 - Trademark Favorite Food: Winn-Dixie loves peanut butter.
-In the film, at least, he gorges himself on Miss Franny's Litmus Lozenges.
+In the film, at least, he gorges himself on Miss Franny's Littmus Lozenges.

-- War Is Hell: Invoked; Miss Franny quotes it word for word while telling Opal and Amanda about her great-grandfather Litmus, who fought in the Civil War.
+- War Is Hell: Invoked; Miss Franny quotes it word for word while telling Opal and Amanda about her great-grandfather Littmus, who fought in the Civil War.